 Some of them organise annual walking festivals too, wonderfully intimate affairs showcasing the best of the North York Moors.
 They're a great way to experience the spectacular scenery and meet like-minded souls.

 A week or more's worth of walks around Cleveland, led by Countryside Rangers, Loftus ACCORD Walking Group, Tees Valley Wildlife Trust, Cleveland Ironstone Mining Museum, River Tees Rediscovered and others.
 Hidden woodlands, ancient trods, coastal views, history and wildlife, from 90 minute strolls to full day classics, there's something for all abilities.
-New for the 2017 Winter Walking Festival (30 January - 5 February) is a chance to have a go at Nordic walking.
 See details of all Redcar & Cleveland's events here.

 - WalkFest (27 - 29 May 2017)